analogdevicesinc/VSCode-Maxim/readme.md

 ## Linux
 ### Ubuntu
-1. Download the latest Ubuntu release of this project from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page and extract to an accessible location.

-2. Open a terminal in the extracted folder.

-3. Run:
-    ```bash
-    sudo -u [your username] bash install.sh
-    ```

-4. Follow the instructions in the installer and run the script to completion.
-Take note of where you installed the MaximSDK for use in the next step.
+1. Download & install the Maxim Microcontrollers SDK via the [Linux Installer](https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0018720A).
+See [AN7219](https://www.maximintegrated.com/en/design/technical-documents/userguides-and-manuals/7/7219.html) for a detailed installation guide if needed.
+(If the SDK is already installed, run the "MaintenanceTool" to update it to the latest version)

-5. Add MAXIM_PATH to your system environment variables.
-Create a new file `/etc/profile.d/maximsdk-env.sh` with the contents `export MAXIM_PATH=[MaximSDK installation location]`.
+3. Add MAXIM_PATH to your system environment variables.
+    1. Create a new file `/etc/profile.d/maximsdk-env.sh` with the contents `export MAXIM_PATH=[MaximSDK installation location]`.

         For example...

         ```bash
         # in /etc/profile.d/maximsdk-env.sh ...
         export MAXIM_PATH=/home/yourusername/MaximSDK
         ```

         ... and save the file.

-6. Run...
+    2. Refresh your system environment variables with the command...
         ```bash
-    bash setup.sh
+        source /etc/profile.d/maximsdk-env.sh
         ```

-    ... to complete the installation.
+3. Download the latest Ubuntu release of this project from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page and extract to an accessible location.

+4. Open a terminal and `cd` into the extracted release folder from step #3 above.

+5. Run the following command to populate the SDK with project folders:
+    ```bash
+    generate SDK
+    ```

-7. (Recommended) Disable VS Code auto updates in `File -> Preferences -> Settings` by setting `update.mode` to manual.
+6. (Recommended) Disable VS Code auto updates in `File -> Preferences -> Settings` by setting `update.mode` to manual.
 VS Code updates on a monthly basis, and sometimes an auto-update can break the project files.

-8. That's it!
+7. That's it!
 You're ready to start using Visual Studio Code to develop with Maxim's Microcontrollers.
 See Usage below.

 # Usage
 ## Introduction